 wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf

-To get a static IP, I altered my /etc/dhcpcd.conf
+To get a static IP, I altered my /etc/dhcpcd.conf by adding

 interface wlan0